Top Cow Productions: 2000s

-At the 2007 New York Comic Con it was announced that Top Cow would be one of the first major comics publishers to offer online distribution, through a partnership with IGN.
-The initial titles offered were Tomb Raider #1–50, The Darkness #1–50 and Witchblade #1–50, at around $1 per issue.
+At the 2007 New York Comic Con Top Cow announced that they would be one of the first major comics publishers to offer online distribution, through a partnership with IGN.
+The initial titles offered included Tomb Raider, The Darkness, and Witchblade, at $1.99 per issue.
 They also announced a deal with Zannel to license their comics as mobile comics.